Sigmmma/c20/src/content/h1/tools/hek/tool/readme.md

 tool.exe unicode-strings "ui\mp_map_ui"
 ```

 For the example above, Tool would expect to find text files at `data\ui\mp_map_ui\`.
 Assuming no errors, a file named "prisoner.txt" would be compiled into `tags\ui\mp_map_ui\prisoner.unicode_string_list`.
-Each text file that exists in the source directory will be compiled into it's own individual tag with the name of the tag coming from the text filename.
+Each text file that exists in the source directory will be compiled into its own individual tag with the name of the tag coming from the text filename.

 # Batch bitmap compilation
-32bit TIF images can be compiled into a [bitmap][] using the `bitmaps` verb:
+[TIFF][wiki-tiff] (.tif) images can be compiled into a [bitmap][] using the `bitmaps` verb:

 ```sh
 # bitmaps <source-directory>
 tool.exe bitmaps "characters\cyborg\bitmaps"
 ```

-For the example above, Tool would expect to find TIF files at `data\characters\cyborg\bitmaps\`.
+For the example above, Tool would expect to find .tif files at `data\characters\cyborg\bitmaps\`.
 Assuming no errors, each image file will be compiled into a bitmap tag at `tags\characters\cyborg\bitmaps\`.
-Each image file that exists in the source directory will be compiled into it's own individual tag with the name of the tag coming from the image filename.
+Each image file that exists in the source directory will be compiled into its own individual tag with the name of the tag coming from the image filename.

-Be aware that all images must use the TIF extension for this command to work.
-If you have TIFF files in the source directory then renaming the extension will do.
-This command specifically looks for images ending with the TIF extension.
+Be aware that **all images must use the _.tif_ extension** for this command to work.
+If you have _.tiff_ files in the source directory, then rename their extensions to _.tif_.

+Tool supports TIFF files with a [colour depth][wiki-color] of at least 8 bits per pixel, 32-bit color (8 bits per channel) being typical.

 # Bitmap compilation
-a single 32bit TIF or TIFF image can be compiled into a [bitmap][] using the `bitmap` verb:
+Compile a single TIFF image into a [bitmap][] using the `bitmap` verb:

 ```sh
 # bitmap <source-file>
 tool.exe bitmaps "characters\cyborg\bitmaps\cyborg"
 ```

-For the example above, Tool would expect to find a TIF or TIFF file at `data\characters\cyborg\bitmaps\cyborg.TIF`.
+For the example above, Tool would expect to find a _.tif or .tiff_ file at `data\characters\cyborg\bitmaps\cyborg.tif`.
 Assuming no errors, the image file will be compiled into a bitmap tag at `tags\characters\cyborg\bitmaps\cyborg.bitmap`.
 The bitmap filename will come from the image filename.

+As with the `bitmaps` verb, TIFF files must have at least 8-bit colour depth and are typically 32-bit.

 # Structure compilation
 A [JMS][] file containing level geometry can be compiled into a [scenario_structure_bsp][] using the `structure` verb:

 ```sh